Saving & Spending Taxes

 Bottom line

 Trust & Will is an easy and user-friendly way to go through the estate planning process online.
-Compared to the estate planning attorney fees you could face at a lawyer’s office, Trust & Will is an affordable option.
+Compared to the estate planning attorney fees you could face at a lawyer's office, Trust & Will is an affordable option.
+However, it is priced higher than some of its biggest competitors.

-I don’t think online estate planning services are foolproof substitutes for experienced estate planning professionals, but options like Trust & Will tend to work best for straightforward financial situations, and especially for people with budgetary constraints.
+I don't think online estate planning services are foolproof substitutes for experienced estate planning professionals, but options like Trust & Will tend to work best for straightforward financial situations, especially for people with budgetary constraints.